 Pulmonaria aka Lungwort

 Lungwort is a perennial that comes up early in the spring.
 I love the bright flowers.
 Many varieties have spotted leaves for great visual interest.
-Check out my article on lungwort from last year to learn more about its name and habits.
+Check out my article on lungwort to learn more about its name and habits.

 I have this beauty in two spots.
-The first one is located is heavy shade, under a dogwood tree, next to a pine.
+The first one is located in heavy shade, under a dogwood tree, next to a pine.
 The other is close to our foundation in the back of the house.
-They both perform well, and last throughout the season with dainty flowers in the spring.
+They both perform well and last throughout the season with dainty flowers in the spring.
 This is a variegated one and there are other varieties, smaller varieties, and some with more white.
 Also, some, ‘Ruby Slippers’ have beautiful dark red stems.

 Brunnera aka False Forget Me Knot